Shmuma/pytorch_tests/pract_rl/hw6.5/questions/README.md

 Input data contains 537k questions with total of 7.5m tokens.
 Glove embeddings dictionary was filtered with tokens present in training data and final dictionary has 64517 words.

-The main goal was to implement and benchmark gpu-efficient softmax approximations.
+The main goal was to implement and benchmark various gpu-efficient softmax approximations.

 ## Model